uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 #### Create CIS deductions

 At the end of the year, if the customer still does not agree with the CIS deductions amount the contractor has submitted to HMRC, they can submit what they believe to be the correct amount.
-This needs to be completed following the fourth quarterly update and before the final declaration is submitted.
+This needs to be completed following the fourth quarterly update and before making a final declaration.
 In software, this is done by calling the [Create CIS Deductions for Subcontractor](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/cis-deductions-api/2.0/oas/page#/paths/~1individuals~1deductions~1cis~1%7Bnino%7D~1amendments/post) endpoint.
 After successfully creating CIS deductions for the customer, the API returns a submission ID in the success response.
 This ID must be used to amend or delete CIS deductions in the future.
 A customer might also submit their CIS deductions amount if they find that no data from the contractor is included in the tax calculation.

 <a href="figures/cis-create-cis.svg" target="blank"><img src="figures/cis-create-cis.svg" alt="CIS create diagram" style="width:720px;" /></a>
 <a href="figures/cis-create-cis.svg" target="blank">Open the CIS create deduction diagram in a new tab</a>

 #### Amend CIS deductions

 If the customer has submitted a CIS deduction amount after the end of the year but later realises what they submitted was incorrect, they can provide the correct CIS deduction amount.
-This amendment should be made before the final declaration is submitted.
+This amendment should be done before making a final declaration.
 In software, amending CIS deductions is done by calling the [Amend CIS Deductions for Subcontractor](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/cis-deductions-api/2.0/oas/page#/paths/~1individuals~1deductions~1cis~1%7Bnino%7D~1amendments~1%7BsubmissionId%7D/put) endpoint.

 <a href="figures/cis-amend-cis.svg" target="blank"><img src="figures/cis-amend-cis.svg" alt="CIS amend diagram" style="width:720px;" /></a>
 <a href="figures/cis-amend-cis.svg" target="blank">Open the CIS amend deduction diagram in a new tab</a>

 #### Delete CIS deductions

 If the customer has submitted a CIS deduction amount after the end of the year but later realises they did not pay any CIS deductions and what they submitted was incorrect, they can delete the amount.
-This deletion should be made before the final declaration is submitted.
+This deletion should be done before making a final declaration.
 In software, deleting CIS deductions is done by calling the [Delete CIS Deductions for Subcontractor](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/cis-deductions-api/2.0/oas/page#/paths/~1individuals~1deductions~1cis~1%7Bnino%7D~1amendments~1%7BsubmissionId%7D/delete) endpoint.

 <a href="figures/cis-delete-cis.svg" target="blank"><img src="figures/cis-delete-cis.svg" alt="CIS delete diagram" style="width:720px;" /></a>
 <a href="figures/cis-delete-cis.svg" target="blank">Open the CIS delete deduction diagram in a new tab</a>